The Lost Gallows by John Dickson Carr

 Bencolin uses his wits and superior methods of deduction to solve this deep-rooted, jaw dropping mystery.
 With the help of his friends and Scotland Yard, Bencolin becomes the cagey cat in search of a sly and elusive mouse.

 Don’t miss this mesmerizing mystery.
 The moment you delve into this book you are immediately lured into the heavy London fog and then clenched in the unyielding grip of Brimstone itself…and you aren’t going to be set free until the very end.
 Even then, a bit of the ghostly fog will still linger!

-Once again, hats off to Poison Pen Press and the British Library for making lost gems, like this one, available to us NOW!
+Once again, hats off to Poisoned Pen Press and the British Library for making lost gems, like this one, available to us NOW!

 Check out the books/mystery category on this site for more mystery reviews – including cozy mysteries and other British Library Crime Classics.
 Cozy lovers, be sure to also check out the books/Kensington Mysteries category.

 A copy of this book was provided by the publisher.